Battle of Bannockburn: Prelude

 On the morning of 23 June 1314 it was still not certain if a battle was going to take place.
 The armies were still eight miles apart, giving King Robert the Bruce enough time to decide whether to move northwards beyond the Forth or westwards up the river into a district of mosses and hills.
-Robert knew that the latter decision would influence Edward II and his lord's plans.
-Given the declared objective and the advancing march the previous week it was obvious that the English would continue their advance on Stirling.
-In an effort to "rescue" Stirling, Edward II continued to hurry his troops which resulted in the troops marching seventy miles in one week.
-Many historians critique Edward II for this move as he was not acting as a leader of a well-trained army but was instead acting like a pilgrim.
-This poor decision making by Edward II led to horses, horsemen, and infantry becoming extremely worn out with toil and hunger.
+Robert knew that the latter decision would influence the plans of Edward II and his lords.
+Given the declared objective and the advancing march the previous week, it was obvious that the English would continue their advance on Stirling.
+In an effort to "rescue" Stirling, Edward II continued to hurry his troops: they marched seventy miles in one week.
+Many historians criticise Edward II for this move, as he was not acting as a leader of a well-trained army but was instead acting like a pilgrim.
+This bad decision-making by Edward II led to horses, horsemen, and infantry becoming extremely worn out with toil and hunger.

 Now Edward II was within reach of Stirling.
 Edward II and his advisors began to make plans for the upcoming battle.
-Whatever battle planning expertise Edward II lacked did not matter as he surely made up for it with his advisors.
-Edward II and his advisors were aware of the places the Scots were likely to challenge them and sent orders for their troops to prepare for an enemy established in boggy ground near the River Forth, near Stirling.
+Edward and his advisors knew the places where the Scots were likely to challenge them, and sent orders for their troops to prepare for an enemy established in boggy ground near the River Forth, near Stirling.
 The English appear to have advanced in four divisions.
-The Scots assembled defensive formations known as 'schiltrons', which were strong defensive squares of men with pikes.
+The Scots assembled defensive formations known as schiltrons, which were strong defensive squares of men with pikes.
 Thomas Randolph, 1st Earl of Moray, commanded the Scottish vanguard, which was stationed about a mile south of Stirling, near the church of St. Ninian, while the king commanded the rearguard at the entrance to the New Park.
 His brother Edward led the third division.
 The fourth division was nominally under the youthful Walter the Steward, but actually under the command of Sir James Douglas.
-The Scottish archers used yew-stave longbows and, though these were not weaker than or inferior to English longbows, there were fewer Scottish archers, possibly only 500.
+The Scottish archers used yew-stave longbows and, while these were equal to English longbows in strength, there were probably fewer Scottish archers, possibly only 500 although there is no evidence as to their number.
 These archers played little part in the battle.
 There is first-hand evidence in a poem, written just after the battle by the captured Carmelite friar Robert Baston, that one or both sides employed slingers and crossbowmen.

 Battle

 Location of the battlefield

-The exact site of the Battle of Bannockburn has been debated for many years, but most modern historians agree that the traditional site, where a visitor centre and statue have been erected, is not correct.
+The exact site of both days of the battle has been debated for many years, but most modern historians agree that the traditional site for the first day, where a visitor centre and statue have been erected, is not correct.

-A large number of alternative locations have been considered but modern researchers believe only two merit serious consideration:
+A large number of alternative locations for the second day have been considered, but modern researchers believe only two merit serious consideration: